Skip to Content

 A small travel trailer

-5th wheels are generally more expensive than travel trailers.
-The average cost ranges from around $40,000 to over $150,000, depending on the size, brand, and features.
+5th wheels are more expensive than travel trailers.
+5th wheels range in price from around $40,000 to over $180,000, depending on the size, quality, brand, and features.
+Premium models can cost well over $250,000.

-Travel trailers, on the other hand, offer a wider range of prices, making them more accessible to a variety of budgets.
+Travel trailers come in a wider price range.
 Larger travel trailers can cost between $30,000 and $80,000.
 Smaller trailers, such as teardrop trailers or pop-up trailers, can start as low as $10,000-$30,000.
 Premium trailers can cost over $150,000.
-The cost of a travel trailer will depend on factors such as size, brand, and features included.

 Winner: Travel trailers are cheaper than 5th wheels.